jasciullo/Sciullo-Portfolio/user_research/Front-page-research-plan.md

-# Data visualization research plan
+# Data visualization user research plan

+## Objectives

+Conducting user research for Part II of Telling Stories with Data Final Project.
+Objective is to gather information to improve clarity of data visualizations presented.

+* Whether participants understand what the data visualizations are about
+* Whether participants seem engaged/excited to learn more

 ## Goals / Questions
 Goals | Questions